 This system is modeled by a difference equation.

 An important question to ask about a difference equation is: what is its long-term behavior?
-Where will the movies be after 100 days?
+How many movies will be in each kiosk after 100 days?
 In the next subsection, we will answer this question for a particular type of difference equation.

 In this subsection, we discuss difference equations representing probabilities, like the Red Box example.
 Such systems are called Markov chains.
 The most important result in this section is the Perron–Frobenius theorem, which describes the long-term behavior of a Markov chain.